jasonmccreary/start-testing-php/README.md

 Attendees should clone this repository and run `composer install` prior to the workshop to ensure they have all the necessary tools installed and avoid the inevitable issues with *conference WiFi*.

-[Follow me on Twitter](https://twitter.com/gonedark) for upcoming conference workshops or online versions of this talk.
+[Follow me on Twitter](https://twitter.com/gonedark) for upcoming conference workshops and checkout [recorded versions](https://www.youtube.com/playlist?list=PLmwAMIdrAmK6x1Ipgt4YV32m-hb3riNpO) of this workshop.